Table of Contents

 Imperial cup ⇔ 284.130625 mL

-Thus, the cups to mL formula is a follows: [mL] = [cups] x cup size.
 For example, to change 2 United States legal cups multiply 2 by 240 to obtain 480 milliliters as a result.

-The United States “legal” cup is used for nourishment labeling.
 It is about 1.45 percent (3.41 mL) more than the United States customary cup, so it may not make much of a difference.

-In Canada, a cup might also denote 250 mL, a metric cup.
 Yet, throughout our website we assume the CA cup to be 227.3045 milliliters.
-Finally, the imperial cup is largely obsolete.

 About our Cups to ML Converter